ebzzry/ebzzry.github.io/en/src/quotes.md

 Quotes
 ======

+<center>August 29, 2015</center>
+<center>Updated: March 28, 2017</center>

 This page contains a list of curated quotations, aphorisms, and proverbs that I have collected over the years.

 - “The aspects you are willing to ignore are more important than the aspects you are willing to accept.”<br>